0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 For an optimistic computation each node sends 1 transaction to the binder.
 If the optimistic attempt fails, a pessimistic computation must be executed which entails each node sending 1 additional transaction to the binder.
-The cost of each of these transactions is covered using BASE_SERVICE_FEES, which is currently hardcoded to 25,000.
+The cost of each of these transactions is covered using BASE_SERVICE_FEES, which is set to 25,000.

 Besides this, the multiplications done during the computation must also be paid for.
 According to the yellow paper the price for this is 5 USD cent per 1000 multiplications.